CLINICAL DATA

 study entry, n (%)

-Survival at Day +100 post HSCT with Defitelio across studies in adult and pediatric patients1,2
+Survival at Day +100 post HSCT with Defitelio across studies in adult and pediatric patients with MOD1,2

 21% TO 31%